benslack19/benslack19.github.io/_posts/2020-03-26-CASE-in-WHERE-SQL.md

 4	602922.0	2019-07-19	strikeout	Top	CWS	TB
 ```

 I could use the "inning_topbot" as a conditional for my selection.
-I had used CASE in a SELECT statement before, but not in a WHERE statement.
-Luckily, I realized that the use of CASE .
+I had used CASE in a SELECT statement before, but luckily I realized CASE can be used in a variety of statements including with WHERE.
 Here is the query that gave me what I wanted.
 (I'm doing this in a Jupyter notebook hence some of the pandas syntax.)

+# Working query

 ```
 sql_query = """